 AHMAD & BAYAN

-Ahmad (24 years old, physiotherapist) and Bayan (25 years old, studied something related to medicine) came from Syria.
-They crossed the border between Belarus and Poland for the first time, so they were still in a good shape.
-Their clothes were wet because, as they explained to us in very poor English, they crossed the border by river.
-According to Ahmad, the water was up to their chests.
-Bayan was shaking when we arrived and had to change clothes immediately.
-They did not want to stay in Poland.
-Their objective was to reach Germany.
+Ahmad, a 24-year-old physiotherapist, and Bayan, a 25-year-old who studied something related to medicine, originated from Syria.
+They crossed the border between Belarus and Poland for the first time, thus still being in good physical condition.
+Their clothes were damp because, as they explained to us in broken English, they had crossed the border by crossing a river.
+Ahmad mentioned that the water had reached up to their chests.
+Bayan was trembling upon our arrival and had to change clothes immediately.
+Their intention was not to stay in Poland; they aimed to reach Germany.

-Most of the migrants do not want to stay in Poland, but hope to reach Germany or another European country.
-In general, they come unprepared and without knowing that, according to the European law, if they want to apply for asylum they must do so in the first country of the European Union where they set foot.
-Some apply for asylum in Poland when caught by the Border Guards, even if they know full well that they want to go to another country.
-If they don't do it, the Border Guards push them back to the forest on the Belarusian side and they have to try again to cross the border.
-Some remain trapped this way for months, suffering those pushbacks as many as a dozen times, exposed to extreme conditions, lack of clean water and food, and in winter, a high risk of death from hypothermia.
+The majority of migrants do not wish to remain in Poland but rather hope to reach Germany or another European country.
+Generally, they arrive unprepared and unaware that, according to European law, they must seek asylum in the first European Union country they set foot in.
+Some individuals apply for asylum in Poland when apprehended by Border Guards, even though they are fully aware that they want to proceed to another country.
+Failure to do so results in the Border Guards pushing them back into the forest on the Belarusian side, thus forcing them to attempt crossing the border again.
+Consequently, some find themselves trapped in this situation for months, enduring numerous pushbacks, while exposed to extreme conditions, limited access to clean water and food, and during winter, facing a high risk of death from hypothermia.

-As in most cases, when there is no serious case and the refugees are in relatively good condition, the volunteers try to stay as little time as possible in the forest to reduce the risk that noise or movement will attract attention.
-In this short time shared together, Ahmad did not stop to thank us and at one point he even took out from his bag pack small jars of perfumes he brought from his country to give to the people who help him along the way.
-Night began to fall and he was very worried about how we are going to return through the forest.
-It was one of those situations in which you don't even know what to respond thinking that the person who has to stay there, sleeping in the forest and hiding from the Border Guards, worries about how you are going to return at night knowing that you are going to a warm house.
+Typically, when the refugees are not in critical condition and are relatively well, volunteers aim to spend as little time as possible in the forest, reducing the risk of attracting attention through noise or movement.
+During our brief time together, Ahmad expressed his gratitude profusely, even taking out small jars of perfume from his backpack that he had brought from his country, intending to give them to the people who had helped him along the way.
+As night began to fall, he became increasingly concerned about our return through the forest.
+It was one of those situations where you struggle to find the right response, realizing that the person who must stay there, sleeping in the forest and evading the Border Guards, is worried about your safe return to a warm home.

 Photo: Two Grupa Granica volunteers care for the wounds of Ahmad, a Syrian refugees hiding in the Bialowieza Forest.
 October 31, 2022

-Mohammad came from Yemen to Russia and then to Minsk with his two friends, Khalid and Salim, the later both 23 years old.
-They had been in the forest for two months, and had already been pushed backto Byelorussian side twice by the Polish Border Guards.
-The first time The Polish Border Guards smashed their phones and sprayed teargas in their eyes.
+Mohammad came from Yemen to Russia and then to Minsk with his two friends, Khalid and Salim, both of whom were 23 years old.
+They had been in the forest for two months and had already been pushed back to the Belarusian side twice by the Polish Border Guards.
+The first time, the Polish Border Guards smashed their phones and sprayed tear gas in their eyes.
 Khalid said he couldn't see anything for a couple of hours.
-This time they have crossed the border by climbing over the fence with a ladder and then slipping down the Polish side.
-Byelorussians’ guards bitten them and Mohammad had marks on his head and eyes for a long time.
+This time, they crossed the border by climbing over the fence with a ladder and then slipping down the Polish side.
+The Belarusian guards attacked them, and Mohammad had marks on his head and eyes for a long time.